District TransfersLaws regarding intradistrict and interdistrict transfers.

 Back to top

-Information about school choice can be found on the California Department of Education Title I, Part A School Choice Web page.
+Additional information is located on the Title I, Part A School Choice Web page [https://www.cde.ca.gov/sp/sw/t1/schoolchoice.asp].